SaintlyTea/SaintlyDev/README.md

 - 👋 Hi, I’m @SaintlyTea
 - 👀 I’m interested in everything that is usefull
-- 🌱 I’m currently learning C# with Access
+- 🌱 I’m currently learning Scala
-- 💞️ I’m looking to collaborate on idk
+- 💞️ I’m looking to collaborate on stuff
 - 📫 How to reach me...

 <!---